Sooner or later,

 The multiple-choice questionnaire produces a 12-page summary report that breaks down your responses by category and is emailed to you without obligation.
 Please note that you will not be asked for confidential financial information.

-Following receipt of your report, we will contact you with an opportunity to schedule a debriefing to discuss your exit preparedness using the detailed 40-page, response by response ExitMap® Analysis©.
+After receiving your report, we will contact you to schedule a follow up debriefing to discuss your exit preparedness using the detailed 40-page ExitMap® Analysis©.

 What if I Need a Complete Exit Plan?